WHAT TO BRING

 Critters try to camouflage themselves to blend in with their environment.
 Light bottom, light fly.
 Dark bottom, dark fly.
 In the end, don’t worry about it.

-What’s up the orange accent?
-Shrimp, crabs, mantis shrimp, and other bottom dwelling critters carry their eggs under the tail until maturity.
-The eggs are colored in various shades of pink, orange, yellow, brown, and light grey to black.
-Picture right are lobster eggs.
-Caught in the open I’ve seen fish harassing female lobsters carrying eggs.
-There’s a particular crab called a decorator crab that does a great job of camouflaging themselves by laying whatever they find in their surroundings on their backs.
-I once caught a small dime sized crab covered in shell pink eggs.
-I doubt he made it through the day.
+Shrimp, crabs, mantis shrimp, and other bottom-dwelling critters carry their eggs under the tail until maturity.
+The eggs are colored in shades of pink, orange, yellow, brown, and light grey to black.
+The picture right is lobster eggs.
+Caught in the open, I’ve seen fish harassing female lobsters carrying eggs.
+There’s a particular crab called a decorator crab that does a great job camouflaging themselves by laying whatever they find in their surroundings on their backs.
+I once caught a small dime-sized crab covered in shell-pink-colored eggs.
+I doubt that crab made it through the day.

-If you can throw a tight loop and have a good double haul an 8 weight is fine up to a 15 mph wind but…if the wind picks up to 20 mph you’ll wish you had a 9 weight.
+If you can throw a tight loop and have a good double haul, an 8 weight is fine up to a 15 mph wind but if the wind picks up to 20 mph, you’ll wish you had a 9 weight.
 Bring an 8 weight and a 9 weight.
-Better yet, just make it a couple 9 weights, one for back up.
-Odds are very good that you’ll be casting in 10 to 20 mph winds.
+The odds are very good that you’ll be casting in 10 to 20-mph winds.
 Some fishermen like to overline their rods by one weight.
 Whether you are experienced or a beginner a 9wt rod loaded with a 10wt line is a deadly tool on a windy day.
-Think of it as the difference between throwing a baseball or a whiffle ball against the wind.
+Think of it as the difference between throwing a baseball or a wiffle ball against the wind.